orbitdb-archive/crdts/README.md

 A CRDT library for JavaScript.

-***WIP***
+***Work In Progress***

 This module provides a set of Conflict-Free Replicated Data Types for your JavaScript programs.
-All CRDTs in this library are currently operation-based.
+All CRDTs in this library, except G-Counter, are currently operation-based.

 Implemented CRDTs: